xrtlibrary/xrtlibrary-traverse/README.md

 Select an item from specific array (inner object as the index).

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
+ - *Traverse.TypeError*: One of following conditions:
    - The inner object is NULL.
    - The inner object is not an integer.
- - *Traverse.IndexOutOfRangeError*: Raised if the index out of range.
+ - *Traverse.IndexOutOfRangeError*: The index out of range.
- - *Traverse.ParameterError*: Raised if the "from" parameter is not valid (not an array).
+ - *Traverse.ParameterError*: The "from" parameter is not valid (not an array).

 <u>Parameter(s)</u>:
  - from (*Array*): The array.